junchen-deng/bioinformatics_workshop_2023/Workshop2.md

 ```
 Now, have a look at the output!

 Note that ">" creates a file and may **overwrite** file with the same name that was there before!
+To avoid this issue, you can run the command **'set -o noclobber'** in the terminal.
+It will forbid the user from rewriting a file with the same name next time when the user uses '>'.

 Alternatively, in some cases, you may want to use ">>", or "append" instead, which appends contents to the end of the file if one exists.
 &nbsp;